rafael-uchoa/react-native-movie-listener/README.md

 </h3>

 ## Overview
-App developed with React Native, utilizes the OMDb API to search and list movies.
+App developed with React Native, utilizes the [OMDb API](https://www.omdbapi.com/) to search and list movies.

 To run the app:

 1. `npm install`
-2. Add you [API Key](https://www.omdbapi.com/) in App.js
+2. `Add your API Key in App.js`
 3. `expo start`